milasudril/langmorph/README.md

-# WordGen
+# langmorph

-A tool for generating random words
+A command line tool to generate new words, given a set of known letter groups, and a matching dictionary.